REST Connection

 REST connection with XML/JSON load

-For XML loads or JSON loads using a connection type REST, the REST connection must use HTTP methods POST, PUT, or DELETE.
+For XML loads or JSON loads using a connection type REST, the REST connection must use HTTP methods PATCH, POST, PUT, or DELETE.
 The data may be static or filled dynamically during the load.

 Dynamic data: in this case, the request body of the REST connection is filled dynamically during the load with the data generated by the XML/JSON load.
 Therefore, the REST connection must have an empty request body in its definition.